alonfnt/notata/README.md

     log.array("energy", E)
     log.json("final_state", {"x": float(x), "v": float(v), "E": float(E[-1])})
 ```
+This creates a structured folder with logs, parameters, and output arrays for reproducibility.

 ### Manual Lifecycle
+For full control, create a `Logbook` manually and mark it complete when you're done.
 ```python
 from notata import Logbook
 import numpy as np